Show Your Unique talent on Stage.

 Three Effective type of story.

-- Personal stories.
+1. Personal stories.

-- Stories of other people.
+2. Stories of other people.

-- Stories of product success or failure.
+3. Stories of product success or failure.

 Story synchronize the brain of speaker and listener.

-Stories cause the brain to synchronize between storyteller and audience.
+Story can connect the speaker to its audience.
+It causes the brain to synchronize between storyteller and audience.

 In the sync process, the same part of the brain activates of storyteller and listener and make a deep connection.
 With story, you can motivate your executive, engage with your customer, land a job, and win over your investor.